btcspry/3d-wallet-generator/README.rst

 Everyone who's seriously serious about bitcoin has tried paper wallet generators.
 While the idea is great, paper isn't a great medium out of which to make something that stores significant value.
-This this in mind, we set out to make a simple, easy-to-use software that can design and export 3D-printable wallets, with a variety of configuration options.
+With this in mind, we set out to make a simple, easy-to-use software that can design and export 3D-printable wallets, with a variety of configuration options.